-- Promote compact cities, preventing urban sprawl by means of regional and town planning. - Rehabilitate urban centres and the districts that have deteriorated most with a view to improving the quality of life of the residents. - Maintain the population in the densest urban nuclei, stimulating their social life to make them lively and dynamic. - Minimise the need for non-essential travel outside urban nuclei, reducing demand for transport (and its environmental impact) and contributing to social and cultural life in urban centres. - Ensure access to public transport systems for people who live in the urban centres furthest from the main transport infrastructures. - 11.4 Strengthen efforts to protect and safeguard the world's cultural and natural heritage.
+- Promote compact cities, preventing urban sprawl by means of regional and town planning. - Rehabilitate urban centres and the districts that have deteriorated most with a view to improving the quality of life of residents. - Maintain the population in the densest urban nuclei, stimulating their social life to make them lively and dynamic. - Minimise the need for non-essential travel outside urban nuclei, reducing demand for transport (and its environmental impact) and contributing to social and cultural life in urban centres. - Ensure access to public transport systems for people who live in the urban centres furthest away from the main transport infrastructures.